Radiologist Assistant Program

 Students are strongly encouraged to seek counseling from the Division Director, course director, or faculty on any problem that might interfere with or interrupt acceptable academic and clinical progress.

-To be eligible for the Masters of Radiologic Science, students must satisfactorily pass all courses in the Radiologic Science curriculum with a minimum overall grade point average of 2.0.
+To be eligible for the Masters of Radiologic Science, students must satisfactorily pass all courses in the Radiologic Science curriculum.
 Students must also comply with the University's cumulative academic eligibility standards (see current issue of the Record of the University of North Carolina).

-Students must receive a grade of "C-" or higher in all courses.
+Students must receive a grade of "P" or higher in all courses.
 Professional courses are those required for the Masters of Radiologic Science.
-Professional courses within the Radiologic Science curriculum may not be taken on a "Pass-Fail" basis.

-If a student earns a grade below "C-" in a professional course, he or she is on academic probation and must retake the course.
+If a student earns a grade below "P" in a professional course, he or she is on academic probation and must retake the course.
 In most situations, the student will need to withdraw from the program and return the next year to retake the course.
-To remove the academic probation status, the student must achieve a minimum of "C-" grade in each professional course taken during the subsequent academic semester.
-Failure to accomplish a "C-" grade in each course during the subsequent semester will result in dismissal from the program.
+To remove the academic probation status, the student must achieve a minimum of "P" grade in each professional course taken during the subsequent academic semester.
+Failure to accomplish a "P" grade in each course during the subsequent semester will result in dismissal from the program.
 A grade of "F" in a professional course will result in dismissal from the program.
-Any student who earns two "D" grades in one semester or summer session will be dismissed from the program.
+Any student who earns two "LP" grades in one semester or summer session will be dismissed from the program.

 The Division reserves the right to dismiss a student from the program when the student does not, in its judgment, demonstrate sufficient promise to justify continuation of study in the Radiologic Science curriculum regardless of grades.